awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 1. Continue with Step 3 in [Enabling enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.

+## Driver release notes<a name="ena-driver-release-notes"></a>

+For information about the versions of the Linux ENA driver, see the [ENA Linux kernel driver release notes](https://github.com/amzn/amzn-drivers/blob/master/kernel/linux/ena/RELEASENOTES.md)\.

 ## Troubleshooting<a name="enhanced-networking-ena-troubleshooting"></a>

-For additional information about troubleshooting your ENA adapter, see [Troubleshooting the Elastic Network Adapter \(ENA\)](troubleshooting-ena.md)\.
+For troubleshooting information, see [Troubleshooting the Elastic Network Adapter \(ENA\)](troubleshooting-ena.md)\.